Peter Kuruvita

-Peter Kuruvita (born October 1963) is an Australian chef, restaurateur and media personality, known for his rich culturally inspired cooking, highly influenced by his Sri Lankan father and Austrian mother.
+Peter Kuruvita (born October 1963) is an Australian chef, restaurateur and media personality, known for his cooking, which takes influence from his Sri Lankan father and Austrian mother.

 Early life

 Born in 1963 in Fulham, to a Sri Lankan father and Austrian mother, Kuruvita lived the first four years of his life in England.
 In 1967 Kuruvita's family decided to move to his father's hometown of Colombo, Sri Lanka.
 While growing up in Sri Lanka, he was introduced to cooking through his grandmother's preparation of Sri Lankan cuisine.
 It was this and a strong sense of family that inspired him to pursue food as a career.

 In 1974, Kuruvita and his family moved to Sydney, where he went to school.
 Upon finishing high school he began an apprenticeship as a chef at East Sydney TAFE.
 He completed his final year at the new Ryde Catering College.